 I have included within this project python-mode extensions which I wrote to enhance emacs as a Python IDE.
 They may be downloaded from the Source Forge Page.

-Currently PAGE and the resulting GUI windows have been tested on Linux running Python 2.7.6, and 3.2 running on Linux and on Win32.
+Currently PAGE and the resulting GUI windows have been tested on Linux running Python 2.7.6, and 3.2 running on Linux, on Win32 and Windows 10, OSX, and reportedly on Rasperrian.

 Software versions utilized to test PAGE 4 were: